SevenTwelvia/qbittaggarr/README.md

 rules:
   # Define your custom tags and their rules here.
   # The script will check them in order and apply the first match it finds.
-  # The main key (e.g., "movies-hd", "private-tracker-A") will be used as the tag.
+  # The main key (e.g., "private", "private-tracker-A") will be used as the tag.
   custom_tags:
     # Example Rule 1: For a specific private tracker
     private:
-      keywords: ["private-tracker-one.com", "keyword-for-tracker-two"]
+      keywords: ["private-tracker-one.com", "keyword-for-tracker-one"]
       ratio: 10.0
       seeding_time_limit: 30 # in days

     # Example Rule 2: For a different type of content
-    # linux-isos:
+    # yourfavoriteprivatetracker:
-    #   keywords: ["ubuntu", "debian", "archlinux"]
+    #   keywords: ["favorite", "privatetracker"]
     #   ratio: 2.0
     #   seeding_time_limit: 7 # in days